loxilb-io/loxilbdocs/docs/standalone.md

 ## How to run loxilb in standalone mode

-This guide will let users run loxilb in a standalone mode decoupled from kubernetes.
+This guide will help users to run loxilb in a standalone mode decoupled from kubernetes.

 ### Pre-requisites